Last Updated on August 18, 2021

 But it’s important to note that not all CSAs work the same way.
 CSA farms charge varying fees and structure the way members get their vegetables differently; some deliver weekly boxes, while others allow members to come out and choose their own vegetables.

 This is an important feature to note — many people don’t realize that they have a choice in what comes home each week.
 Being able to choose is very important to me, so when sweet peppers come in I can get a ton of those and skip some of the other veggies our family is less wild about.

 If you love fresh local produce and don’t like spending a fortune on it, a CSA share is an incredible way to make the healthiest, freshest food affordable.

-Our farm also has a number of crops that members can pick themselves, like cherry tomatoes, strawberries, herbs, and snap peas.
-Depending on how much is in the field, we get to take a pint or a quart, or as much as we can use (unlimited strawberries and cherry tomatoes–A-MAAAA-ZING!!!!).
+Our CSA farm, (like a number of other CSAs near me) has several crops that members can pick themselves, like cherry tomatoes, strawberries, herbs, green beans, and snap peas.
+Depending on how much is in the field, we get to take a pint or a quart, or as much as we can use (unlimited strawberries, herbs, and cherry tomatoes–A-MAAAA-ZING!!!!).
+I pick and dry large quantities of herbs like thyme and oregano for use in winter, and use the bountiful cilantro all season long.

 Each summer I spend most of a day picking, washing, and prepping basil to become little jars of pesto we enjoy all winter.
-Bags of roasted cherry tomatoes and sliced bell peppers come out of the freezer to top winter pizzas, and ratatouilles are lovely reminders of summer.
+Bags of roasted cherry tomatoes and sliced bell peppers come out of the freezer to top winter pizzas, and frozen ratatouilles are lovely reminders of summer.
+(Here’s the mouth-watering easy ratatouille I make in huge quantities once the eggplants start rolling in.)